Proxy-kid/Technical-Support-Performance-Analysis/README.md

 - **Product:** *Ready to use Software* generates the most tickets (43%), well ahead of *Custom software development* (28%).
 - **Channel:** *Email* carries the heaviest load (53% of tickets), with *Chat* at 37% and *Phone* the smallest share at 11%.

-**Business implication:** These topics provide strong opportunities for reducing avoidable support demand through improved onboarding, documentation, FAQs, troubleshooting resources, and product education.
+**Business implication:**  Support demand is concentrated in a handful of topics and products.
+These topics provide strong opportunities for reducing avoidable support demand through improved onboarding, documentation, FAQs, troubleshooting resources, and product education.